History of Pete Buttigieg in Timeline

 In April 2019, the Common Council approved Pete Buttigieg's request to enable his administration to develop a city climate plan.

-May 2019: Mueller Wins Democratic Primary
+May 2019: Mueller Won Democratic Primary

-June 2019: Named one of Queerty's Pride50
+June 2019: Named one of Queerty's "Pride50"

 In June 2019, Queerty named Buttigieg one of its "Pride50" people to mark the 50th anniversary of the Stonewall riots.

-June 2019: Shooting of Eric Logan
+June 2019: Officer-Involved Shooting of Eric Logan

 November 2019: Carbon Neutral 2050 Plan Approved

-In late November 2019, the city's Common Council voted 7–0 to approve the Carbon Neutral 2050 plan, setting emission reduction goals for 2025 and 2035.
+In late November 2019, the city's Common Council voted 7–0 to approve the Carbon Neutral 2050 plan, setting goals for emission reduction by 2025 and 2035.

-November 2019: James Mueller Wins General Election
+November 2019: Mueller Defeated Haas in General Election

-December 2019: Rises into Top-Tier of Candidates
+December 2019: Buttigieg Rose into the Top-Tier of Candidates

-2019: Private Investment in South Bend
+2019: Significant Private Investment in South Bend

-2019: Request to be Released from EPA Agreement
+2019: Buttigieg Requests Release from EPA Agreement

-2019: Commuters Trust Transportation Program Launched
+2019: Commuters Trust Launched

 In 2019, South Bend launched Commuters Trust, a new transportation benefit program created in collaboration with local employers and transportation providers, including South Bend Transpo and Lyft.
+The program was made possible by a $1 million three-year grant from Bloomberg Philanthropies Mayors Challenge.

-February 2020: Led Iowa Democratic Caucuses
+February 2020: Led Iowa Democratic caucuses

 In April 2020, Pete Buttigieg launched Win The Era PAC, a new super PAC to raise money and distribute it to down-ballot Democrats.